ganatan/sandbox/README.md

 #### When `use.mock=true`
 - The backend uses **local mocks** under `com.ganatan.starter.mock.llm.*`
 - No external API or database connection
-- All `/api/*` endpoints return simulated data

 #### When `use.mock=false`
 - The backend uses **real API keys** to call OpenAI / Claude
 - The **Oracle database** is enabled through Hibernate/JPA
-- CRUD endpoints under `/api/persons` become active
+- CRUD endpoints under `/persons` become active

 ---